The Editing Process

 So how does this editing stage work?

-Let's say I've completed a copy edit for you, I'll send you the manuscript with all the track changes/comments.
+Let's say I've completed a copy edit for you, I'll send you the manuscript with all the tracked changes/comments.
 I don't expect you to go through and "accept" every change but mark <stet> or comment on any changes you want to reject.
 This let's you go over all the changes but also gives me a fast track on what is and isn't acceptable when I do my second copy edit pass (or second content edit or proofread).
 I like to do two passes as it ensures there's no miscommunication on how you'd like a word spelled throughout your project and I can double check any faults Track Changes may introduce.

 If you're starting from the top, editing can be a laborious project which is why I never recommend any author take this on alone.
 You put in a lot of hard work writing and researching your project, giving yourself a break and letting someone else go over your work ensures that nothing is missed, whether that be a plot hole or a typo.